GameBridgeAI/ts_serialize/.github/DEVELOPMENT.md

 ### Installing

-Fork the project to your machine and `cd` into that folder.
+Fork and clone the project to your machine and `cd` into that folder.
 If you are getting errors about the `deno` namespace you can run

 ```